kendalga23/NHL_GIT_LAB/stats-api.md

 `GET https://statsapi.web.nhl.com/api/v1/schedule` Returns a list of data about the schedule for a specified date range.
 If no date range is specified, returns results from the current day.

+#### Notes

+Without any flags or modifiers this endpoint will NOT return pre-season games that occur on the current day.
+In order for pre-season games to show up the date must be specified as show below in the Modifiers section

 #### Modifiers
 `?expand=schedule.broadcasts` Shows the broadcasts of the game